-In fact, cyclocross is all too similar to heavy drinking.
-Here are 10 ways.
+When you look closely, cyclocross is eerily similar to heavy drinking.
+Here are 10 ways the two are alike.

 Yet falling flat on your face doesn’t dissuade you in the slightest.